 Highly Trained Specialists

-Occupational therapists use a systematic approach based on evidence and professional reasoning to enable individuals to develop the means and opportunities to engage in the occupations of life.
+Occupational therapists use a systematic approach based on research and professional reasoning to enable individuals to develop the means and opportunities to engage in the occupations of life.

-Occupational therapists are generally employed in community agencies, health care organizations, including hospitals, care facilities, rehabilitation clinics, schools, social agencies or are self-employed.
+Occupational therapists are generally employed in community agencies, health care organizations, including hospitals, care facilities, rehabilitation clinics, schools, social agencies and are self-employed.
 Canadian Children’s therapy meets students in studio or via tele-health, (online therapy)

 Scope of Practice: